-With the last day of school nearly upon us and the kiddos about to be out for the summer, I’m noticing that, for the first time in a couple of years, other parents are starting to ask each other about summer vacation plans.
+With the last day of school nearly upon us, I’m noticing for the first time in a couple years, other parents are starting to ask each other about summer vacation plans.
 After the travel hiatus most of us took due to Covid and with the current economic climate, it’s exciting to talk about upcoming adventures and escapes from the daily grind.

 This type of respite from our busy lives and the opportunity to experience another corner of the world is certainly appealing.
 And if one has planned accordingly and set aside the funds, it can be relatively stress-free.

 After working with hundreds of families during my two-plus decades in this business, I know very few of you can have and do everything you want in life without expensive repercussions down the road.
 It’s not just about making more money.
-It’s about living within your means, and once you’ve mastered that (no small feat!), determining whether you want to spend your money on travel, a bigger house, an earlier retirement or making memories with your family.
+It’s about living within your means, and once you’ve mastered that (no small feat!), determining what you want to spend your money on.
+It may be travel, a bigger house, an earlier retirement or making memories with your family.

 This is why, as we’ve built our team, the emphasis here at Family Financial Partners is on a collaborative approach with each family.
-While we are holding you accountable to certain principles so you don’t self-destruct, at the same time our goal is to help you continue making progress as your life (or the economy) changes.
-It’s your money, it’s your life, and your decision – we are simply your trusted guide, trying to make sure you’re on the right path, and warning you if we see anything happening that could derail you.
+While we are holding you accountable to certain principles so you don’t self-destruct.
+At the same time, our goal is to help you continue making progress as your life (or the economy) changes.
+It’s your money, it’s your life, and your decision — we are simply your trusted guide.
+We try to make sure you’re on the right path, and warn you if we see anything that could derail you.

 Whatever you decide to do this summer, be safe, have fun, and let us know how we can help you get financially ready.